barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 [Web Feature Service (WFS)](http://www.opengeospatial.org/standards/wfs) is an [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/) standard for requesting geographical features, e.g., points, polylines, and polygons, over the web.

-We will add support to Cesium to request geographical features using WFS over HTTP, and draw and style them.
+In this project, we will add support to Cesium to request geographical features using WFS over HTTP, and draw and style them.
 Time permitting, we will also implement client-side creation, deletion, and modification of features and the resulting server updates using WFS-T (Transactional).

 This project depends on the [Geography Markup Language (GML)](http://www.opengeospatial.org/standards/gml) project above since WFS features are returned using GML (based on XML).
 GML support can be considered a subset of this project or a separate project.